-Since I can remember I've always looked forward to my birthday :) I've never been one for fear of ‘getting old'.
-Instead, I’ve approached each birthday, with the excitement of the beginning of a new chapter; also, a moment to really reflect and try not to repeat old shit.
+Since I can remember I've always looked forward to my birthday :) I've never been one for the fear of ‘getting old'.
+Instead, I’ve approached each birthday, with the excitement of the beginning of a new chapter; also to take a moment to really reflect and try not to repeat old shit.
 But for the first time as May 12th was approaching, I was not looking forward to my birthday, I was not looking forward to more change, as all the change prior had been at the time traumatic.
-If you’re familiar with the quote, ‘your life can change within a moment,’ well boy did I get to experience that.
-Everything that was the becoming of Vanessa suddenly became the downfall of Vanessa, personally and professionally; all in the period of two months...
+If you’re familiar with the quote, ‘your life can change within a moment,’ well boy did I get to experience that.....
+Prior to my birthday, everything that was the becoming of Vanessa turned into the downfall of Vanessa, personally and professionally.

 My life felt like the perfect recipe for a rom-com………

-So here I was LITERALLY BACK TO SQUARE ONE; unemployed and single, not exactly the ideal recipe that I wanted in my life and a situation that wasn’t motivating me to celebrate my 26th birthday.
+So there I was LITERALLY BACK TO SQUARE ONE; unemployed and single, not exactly where I had envisioned myself at the age of 26, and this situation wasn't exactly motivating me to celebrate my 26th birthday.
 After a couple of weeks of pure depression, I was done with being depressed, my feelings were justified but I knew I needed to start really dealing with this predicament that I was in.
 All I knew was that I didn’t want all this negativity to cause me to fear in facing the now and the future.
 I started to think about the previous difficulties I had faced in my life and how I had managed to deal with and overcome them.
 E.g. when I used to detest having butter on my toast, but then I learned to get over that phobia and now I love butter on my toast.